 Ms Christine Gee brings to the board extensive experience in private hospital administration, having held executive management positions for over 25 years.
 She has been the CEO of Toowong Private Hospital since 1997 and is Chair of the Commission’s Private Hospital Sector Committee.

-Ms Gee is also involved in numerous national boards and committees, including the Australian Private Hospitals Association, the Private Hospitals Association of Queensland, the Queensland board of the Medical Board of Australia, and the Australian Government’s Second Tier Advisory Committee.
+Ms Gee is also involved in numerous national boards and committees, including the Australian Private Hospitals Association, the Queensland Board of the Medical Board of Australia, the Australian Institute of Health and Welfare, the Safety and Quality Partnership Standing Committee, the Private Hospitals Association of Queensland and the Government’s Second Tier Advisory Committee.

 Ms Wendy Harris QC